 Visit Our Guide to Your Child’s Surgery to learn more about what to expect when your child has surgery at The Children’s Hospital of Philadelphia.

 After surgery, your child’s incision may appear to be slightly swollen.
 In boys, the scrotum may also appear swollen.
 This will go away over the next few weeks.
-Your child will not be able to participate in physical education or sports for 2-3 weeks after surgery.
+Your child will not be able to participate in physical education or sports for 2 to 3 weeks after surgery.

-We will schedule your child for a follow-up appointment in our surgery clinic 2-4 weeks after the procedure, at which time we will evaluate the repair and your child’s recovery.
+We will schedule your child for a follow-up appointment in our surgery clinic 2 to 4 weeks after the procedure, at which time we will evaluate the repair and your child’s recovery.
 In selected circumstances, we will do telephone follow-up in an effort to spare your family another trip to Children’s Hospital or a CHOP Specialty Care Center.